CONSIDER AMYLOID PLAQUE BIOMARKER TESTING AS THE NEXT STEP FOR YOUR PATIENTS

 Risk for Image Misinterpretation and Other Errors

-Choose Amyvid to aid in the diagnosis of AD3,6
+Choose Amyvid to aid in the clinical diagnosis of AD and the selection of patients who are indicated for amyloid beta–directed therapy3

 Patient profile image with text surrounding: memory issues, anxiety, repeating stories, forgetting appointments